swgriffith/ramblings/content/posts/newblog.md

 ![Azure DevOps](/newblog/trigger.png)

 ### Step 6
 If you want you can rename 'Agent Job 1'.
-You can then click the '+' from the Agent Job and add the 'Azure File Copy' task.
+Next you can click the '+' from the Agent Job and add the 'Azure File Copy' task.
 As noted above, $web containers are not supported in the older version of the tool due to the non-alphanumeric character in the container name, but you can just change the version to '2.* preview'.
 Then you just need to fill in the remaining details, like I have below, and you're ready to 'Save & Queue'.

 ![Azure DevOps](/newblog/filecopy.png)